hleonardoms/hleonardoms/README.md

 # 👋 Hi, I'm Leonardo Martínez
 I'm from Mexico, I have a degree as computerstystems engineer and I'm looking for learning every day and improve my skills.
-- 👀 I’m interested in web development and mobile.
-- ❤ I love work with Android (Java) and Web Development (PHP, HTML, CSS, JS).
+- ❤ I love work with Android and Web Development.
 - 💻 I'm learning Angular and Kotlin.

 <!---